High school seniors design educational systems change

 How will I know I have made progress?

 Compared to comprehensive evaluation protocols, this might sound trivial.
-But it was not.
+But it is not.

-Asking the three questions in a continuous improvement cycle is what made the evaluation system so powerful.
+Asking the three questions in a continuous improvement cycle is what makes the evaluation system so powerful.
 This is also classic positive behavior change.

 “Where am I?” is a baseline measure which future measures will be compared to.

-“Where to I want to be?” becomes the goals and sub-goals for student based learning.
+“Where to I want to be?” identifies the goals and sub-goals for student based learning.

-“How will I know I have made progress? become the measures for achieving the goals.
+“How will I know I have made progress?” creates data for measuring progress towards the goals.

 This formative evaluation process is summarized in a Individual Development Plan (IDP) that guides each students community-based learning network.